PuppetGroup-UniStuttgart/UniStuttgart-PuppetGroup-gRPCGoogleSheets/README.md

     row: The row number to be deleted

 NOTE:
 In access the required spreadsheet, it would have to shared to the service account.
-The service account for our GoogleSheetsgRPC application is: grpcgooglesheets@ivory-plane-135618.iam.gserviceaccount.com
+The service account for our GoogleSheets gRPC application is: grpcgooglesheets@ivory-plane-135618.iam.gserviceaccount.com